ChrisKlug/web-dev-workshop/labs/lab6/lab6.md

 As the test stands right now, it would actually fail.
 The reason being that there is no database to talk to.
 There is a SQL Server instance, but no database.

 To set up the database, you need to run the migrations.
-However, the migrations only run if you are en development mode.
+However, the migrations only run if you are in development mode.
 And you are not anymore, as you have changed the environment name from the default __Development__ to __IntegrationTesting__.

 To fix this, you need to tell xUnit to run the migrations for you.
 And you also want to make sure that they only run once per test run, not per test.